show981111/EthGasPriceTracker/README.md

 ## Why Rest?

 Users do not send anything to server.
 They are just getting data about gas price.
-Thus, the connection between user and the server do not have to be stateful. \n As a result, Rest is more efficient than WebSocket.
+Thus, the connection between user and the server do not have to be stateful.
+As a result, Rest is more efficient than WebSocket.